fernandocalsa/fernandocalvo.net/_posts/2019-10-12-express-context.md

 ---
 layout: post
 title: Sharing the context with models in Express
+image: /assets/posts/context.jpg
+description: How to share the request context with models in Express, so the model can use it to filter the data for the current user.
 ---
 Let's imagine that you are building a SaaS platform where companies can manage information about their projects.
-You need to expose an API where users can see the projects from their company, but your clients don't want to share their projects information with anyone else that is not employees.
+You need to expose an API where users can see the projects from their company, but your clients don't want to share their projects information with anyone else that is not an employee.

 So you start creating a new Express app.
 First of all, you create a middleware to authenticate the user.
 ```js